An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Experimental evaluation

 \subsubsection{Results from evaluation 1}

 \hfil

 As introduced previously, we have added the attention mechanism in the Resnet block.
-In this group of experiments, we compared the models including 3D-VGGNet and 3D-ResNet models with and without attention layer.
-The results are presented in {Table~\ref{table:1}}.
+In this group of experiments, we have compared the models including 3D-VGGNet and 3D-ResNet models with and without attention layer.
+The results are presented in {Table~\ref{table:2}}.
 The classification performance of models with attention layer are significantly higher than models without it, especially on pMCI vs. sMCI classification.
-Our proposed model (3D-ResAttNet34) shows the best performance in all experiments. {Fig.~\ref{FIG:10}} shows the examples of classification results for two classification tasks: AD vs. NC and pMCI vs. sMCI tasks. {Fig.~\ref{FIG:10}} a) shows an example on AD vs. NC classification where the classification result using out proposed model 3D-ResAttNet34 with attention layer classify the image into a normal category (i.e. NC) while the result from 3D-ResNet34 classifies the image into disease category (i.e. AD).
+Our proposed model (3D-ResAttNet34) shows the best performance in all experiments. {Fig.~\ref{FIG:10}} shows the examples of classification results for two classification tasks: AD vs. NC and pMCI vs. sMCI tasks. {Fig.~\ref{FIG:10}} a) shows an example on AD vs. NC classification where the classification result using our proposed model 3D-ResAttNet34 with attention layer classifies the image into a normal category (i.e. NC) while the result from 3D-ResNet34 classifies the image into disease category (i.e. AD).
 Similarly, {Fig.~\ref{FIG:10}} b) shows an example on pMCI vs. sMCI classification.
-When using our proposed method, the classification result is same as the ground truth.
+It indicates that our model correctly identifies the images into the right categories.